Nordstrom's same-store sales growth misses estimates

-(Reuters) - Upscale department store operator Nordstrom Inc (JWN.N) reported smaller-than-expected comparable sales growth, sending its shares down 15 percent in after-market trading.
+Nov 12 (Reuters) - Upscale department store operator Nordstrom Inc reported smaller-than-expected comparable sales growth, sending its shares down 15 percent in after-market trading.

 Same-store sales rose 0.9 percent in the third quarter ended Oct.
 31. Analysts polled by Consensus Metrix had expected growth of 3.60 percent.